shmcfarl/calisti_workshop/03-traffic.md

   - VASE EJECTION TIME: 10
   - MAX EJECTION PERCENTAGE: 1

+Select "CONFIGURE"

 ![circuit 3](images/circuit_3.png)

 Generate some additional load on the analytics service.

 ![circuit 4](images/circuit_4.png)

 When traffic begins to flow the circuit breaker starts to trip requests.
-In the Service Mesh Manager UI, you can see two live Grafana dashboards which specifically show the circuit breaker trips and help you learn more about the errors involved.
+In the Calisti UI, you can see two live Grafana dashboards which specifically show the circuit breaker trips and help you learn more about the errors involved.

 The first dashboard details the percentage of total requests that were tripped by the circuit breaker.
 When there are no circuit breaker errors, and your service works as expected, this graph shows 0%.
 Otherwise, it shows the percentage of the requests that were tripped by the circuit breaker.